ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 is not ready, the Helper responds with HTTP status 202 Accepted.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
-Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with a body containing an `AggregationJobResp`.
+Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body containing an `AggregationJobResp`.

 The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader